Short version: if RStudio on Windows 7 crashes when viewing vignettes in HTML format, it may be because those packages specify

 lubridate, the data munging is all so much cleaner and simpler.

-The presentation examines several aspects of the conference coverage under the broad headings of timeline, users, networks, retweets, favourites, quotes, media and text.
-Make sure to click in the title page, then you can navigate using your arrow keys.
-The latest version will always be at Github; you can simply download that and open in a browser.
+The report examines several aspects of the conference coverage under the broad headings of timeline, users, networks, retweets, favourites, quotes, media and text.

 Updates from RStudio support: